Incoming 1L Student Check-List

 Mandatory GW SHIP Enrollment (Waiver Due: September 12)

-Sign up for Information from the Law School Affinity Groups (At Your Convenience)
+Sign up for Information from the Law School Affinity Groups

 The law school has over 80 student-led organizations that serve as the backbone of the law school community.
 Chief among them are the many student affinity groups which include: